syncfusion-content/flutter-docs/Flutter/datagrid/scrolling.md

 ## Set height and width of DataGrid based on rows and columns available

-By default, the DataGrid sets it to 300, if the height or width of the DataGrid is infinity.
+If the height or width of the DataGrid is infinity, then DataGrid sets its height or width to 300 by default.
 Users can set the height or width based on the number of rows or columns available in DataGrid by using the `shrinkWrapRows` or `shrinkWrapColumns` property, respectively.

 >**NOTE**
        Shrink wrapping is significantly more expensive than setting the height and width manually.